+" -

 Spending Sources of Revenue

 (State Governments) (State Governments)

 Provide examples of goods or services on which state taxes are spent for each category.
-Provide examples of each type of tax from which states earn revenue.
+1. Education: states earn revenue.

-1. Education: 7.
-Sales Tax:

-2. Public Safety: 8.
-Excise Tax:
+2. Public Safety:

 3. Highways and Transportation: 9.
-Income Tax:
+Income Tax: /

 4. General Welfare: 10.
 Corporate Income Tax:

 5. Arts and Recreation:

 6. Administration:

 (Local Governments) (Local Governments)

 Provide examples of goods or services on which local taxes are spent for each category.
 Provide examples of each type of tax from which local governments earn revenue.

 12. Law enforcement: 15.
 Property Taxes:

 13. Public facilities:

 14. Public health:

 B. Reviewing Key Terms Answer each of the following questions.
 17. What is the difference between real property and d personal property?

-18. What is the difference between an operating buc dget and a capital budget?
+18. What is the difference between an operating buc lget and a capital budget?

 19. What is a sales tax?

 20. What is the relationship between revenues and s pending in a balanced budget?